Breaking Down Dinner

 - Take the cranberry sauce out of the fridge so it can warm to room temperature.

-- Combine the ingredients for the stuffing and pop that into the oven.
+- If you didn’t make Slow Cooker Stuffing, then combine the ingredients for the stuffing and pop that into the oven.

-- Pop the Brussels sprouts (assuming you picked Brussies as your vegetable side dish) into the oven along with the stuffing.
+- Pop the Brussels sprouts or Creamed Spinach Casserole into the oven along with the stuffing.
+Or make your vegetables on the stovetop.

 - Drain the drippings from the roasting pan into a fat separator and once the fat rises to the surface, pour the juices into the gravy and heat the gravy to a gentle simmer.